 Here’s all the details of when the new 14 day UK quarantine rules come into place, any fines for potential breaks of quarantine protocols, and what it means for your next trip returning home, or as a visitor.
+In a positive twist of news, the quarantine no longer applies to 59 destinations, meaning you can visit from, or return home from 59 countries without needing to isolate.

 According to statements by Priti Patel, Secretary of State For The UK Home Office, incoming passengers will be made to fill out contact details providing an address, or be sent to a government quarantine hotel at their own expense and asked to quarantine for 14 days, for arrivals from June 8th, 2020.
 Anyone who cannot satisfy these requirements will likely be returned to their point of origin.